ALightTechnologyAndServicesLimited/LightKeysTransfer/README.md

 ## Features:
 1) Transferring content of small files from server to client completed - August 1st 2023 - v0.0.1
+2) Add secrets into Azure KeyVault - December 18th 2023

 ## Roadmap:
 1) Transferring content of small files from client to server.
 2) Replacing content of some arbitrary text inside configuration files on server side
 3) Replacing content of some arbitrary text inside configuration files on client side
-4) Add/update Azure KeyVault secrets
-5) Transferring output of arbitrary command from server to client.
+4) Transferring output of arbitrary command from server to client.
-6) Transferring output of arbitray command from client to server.
+5) Transferring output of arbitray command from client to server.

 ### Personal Links:
 [Facebook - Kanti Arumilli](https://www.facebook.com/kanti.arumilli)